skroutz/css-style-guide/README.md

 # CSS Architecture and Coding Style Conventions

 > When it comes to web development, <br/>
-> the answer to most questions is “it depends”.
+> the answer to most questions is “it depends”.<br/>
 > -- Snooca

 Definitely, there is not "one true way" of developing right large-scale websites.
 After having build websites on a large scale, we have discover some techniques that can keep CSS organized and structured, leading to code that is easier to build and maintain.

 This is an attempt to document a consistent approach to site development when using CSS.
 Feel free to take this in its entirety or use only the parts that work best for you.
 Or don’t use it at all.